Hollywood Pacific Theatre: Designation as a Historical Landmark

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Warner Theater listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Warner Theater listed as a contributing property in the district.
 In 1993, the building was designated a Los Angeles Historic-Cultural Monument.

 End of film exhibition

-On August 15, 1994, the theater closed as a full-time cinema.
-This was mostly due to structural damage caused by the 1994 Northridge earthquake and water damage that occurred during construction of the B Line.
+The theater closed as a full-time cinema on August 15, 1994, mostly due to structural damage caused by the 1994 Northridge earthquake and water damage that occurred during construction of the B Line.
 To date, the theater's balcony sections remain closed due to safety issues.

 From 2000 to 2006, the building was used by the University of Southern California Entertainment Technology Center to experiment in digital projection.
-Dubbed the ETC Digital Cinema Lab in Hollywood, the building was host to numerous meetings, discussions, tests, and demos, the sum of which are often credited with providing the catalyst that made digital cinema a reality.
+Dubbed the ETC Digital Cinema Lab in Hollywood, the building hosted meetings, discussions, tests, and demos, the results of which are often credited with providing the catalyst that made digital cinema a reality.

-The building was occupied by Ecclesia Hollywood Church from early 2008 to July 2013, and has been vacant ever since, with owner Robertson Properties Group stating that restoring the building is not financially viable due to the amount of work that needs to be done.
+The building was occupied by Ecclesia Hollywood Church from early 2008 to 2013 and has been vacant ever since, with owner Robertson Properties Group stating that restoring the building is not financially viable due to the amount of work that needs to be done.

 Architecture and design

-Hollywood Pacific Theatre, made of reinforced concrete and embellished with cast concrete ornament, features an elaborate Spanish Renaissance design that includes ornate grillwork, Churrigueresque detailing, and fenestration that is retained between ornate vertical pilasters.
+Hollywood Pacific Theatre is made of reinforced concrete and embellished with cast concrete ornament.
+It features an elaborate Spanish Renaissance design that includes ornate grillwork, Churrigueresque detailing, and fenestration that is retained between ornate vertical pilasters.